dlgeraghty/spring-boot-microservices/README.md

 ## Internationalization:
 - Use HTTP Request Header: Accept-Language to specify the language
 - Define a file _messages.properties_ for each language and use MessageSource + locale

+## Versioning
+- URL: have different @GetMappings for each version with different URLs